programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 ```

-## Save an environment configuration as a text file.
+## Save an environment configuration as a text file

 After building your environment, you can create a sharable text specification of the packages installed in your environment: